 - 1. If the student is not satisfied with the results of the Informal Appeal, he/she should provide the following information, in writing, to the Vice President for Academic Affairs: - a.
-A request for a formal appeals hearing. b.
-A brief statement of what is being appealed. c.
-The basis for the appeal. d.
+A request for a formal appeals hearing seed.
+A brief statement of what is being appealed for the basis for the appeal seed.
 Pertinent facts relating to the appeal.